 • sage – I use dried ground sage to add an earthy flavor that pairs so well with mushrooms.
 You can also use minced fresh sage – just use twice the amount.

-• thyme – Like in salmon piccata and baked sockeye salmon, I use fresh thyme because I always have it in my garden.
-You can also use dried thyme – use half the amount.
+• thyme – I use fresh thyme because I always have it in my garden.
+You can also use dried thyme – just use half the amount.

 • fresh lemon juice – one lemon will give you plenty of juice for this dish.

 • white wine – a dry white wine like Pinot Grigio adds nice acid to this dish.
-But feel free to skip it if you want, and just add a little bit extra lemon juice (same goes for my creamy salmon pasta).
+But feel free to skip it if you want, and just add a little bit extra lemon juice.

-• Parmesan cheese – either a traditional or vegetarian version is great for oatmeal for dinner (and potato cakes), which I discuss below.
+• Parmesan cheese – either a traditional or vegetarian version is great for oatmeal for dinner, which I discuss below.

 • salt and pepper – you MUST season risotto for it to taste great!